Last updated on January 22nd, 2026 at 01:40 am

 - Add your LinkedIn profile link.
 Make it clickable.

-- If you have over 5 years of relevant experience, move the education and certifications to the end of the resume.
+- If you have over 5 years of relevant experience, move the education and certifications to the end of the resume and skip anything from university to save space.
+It is not relevant to the level you will be applying at.

 - Formatting: Tip – Keep it simple.
 Eg: Font no lesser than 12.